TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Typolink/Index.rst

 returnLast
 ==========

-.. container:: table-row

-   Property
+:aspect:`Property`
    returnLast

-   Data type
+:aspect:`Data type`
    :ref:`data-type-string`

-   Description
+:aspect:`Description`
    If set to "url", then it will return the URL of the link (:php:`$this->lastTypoLinkUrl`).

-         If set to "target", it will return the target of the link.
+   If set to ``target``, it will return the target of the link.

    So, in these two cases you will not get the value wrapped but the URL or target value returned!

 .. _typolink-section: